 CareerSource Brevard has implemented innovative programs and strategies designed to meet the needs of employers, which may include employed worker training programs, customized training, on-the-job training, internships, paid work experience, sectoral and industry cluster strategies, implementation of industry or sector partnerships, career pathway programs, and layoff aversion strategies.
 CareerSource Brevard seeks to fully utilize the Eligible Training Provider List and contracted providers as necessary to meet job seeker choice and industry needs.
-As such this plan includes the following:
+As such this plan includes the following additions to assist in determining employer and job seeker training needs:

-University of Central Florida: CareerSource Brevard in coordination with Region 11 (Flagler/Volusia) and Region 10 (Citrus/Levy/Marion) have established the Training Agent Contract Agreement with the University Of Central Florida (UCF) which extends to all UCF

-Regional Campuses, Colleges, Institutes, Incubators, Labs and Centers.
+University of Central Florida: CareerSource Brevard in coordination with Region 11 (Flagler/Volusia) and Region 10 (Citrus/Levy/Marion) have established the Training Agent Contract Agreement with the University of Central Florida (UCF) which extends to all UCF Regional Campuses, Colleges, Institutes, Incubators, Labs and Centers.
 This regional agreement is of a allows for a customer with specific occupational training needs to have access to courses and programs leading to credentials and degrees that meet local and regional demand.
 This authorizes University of Central Florida to be included on the Eligible Training Provider List.
 Training programs which meet local and regional demand criteria are made available based on funding availability.